Cowboys of the Cross

 Where to find us

-June 24, Newport TN, Bull Riders and Outlaws, cowboy church
+March 23 and 30 Blountville, TN, Bull Riders and Outlaws bull riding, cowboy church

-Scott and Jesse Horton are found at events sanctioned by the Southern Extreme Bull Riding Association, the Outlaws and Bull Riders Association, the National Cowboys Association and Hangin’ Tree Ranch in NC.
-A more accurate schedule will appear here later this spring.
+Scott is found at events sanctioned by the Southern Extreme Bull Riding Association, the Bull and Outlaws Association, the National Cowboys Association.

 They can also sometimes be found at PBR Velocity Tour events, International Professional Rodeo Association events and others.